 *For Logging into Cpanel, go to – “yourdomain.com/cpanel.”

 Reaching your Functions.php folder, edit the folder, and at the end, add this PHP code wherever you wish to show the updated date:

 This code should be pasted as it is.
 Don’t add anything in this code.

-You may find several plugins to add last updated notifications in posts.
+You may find several plugins to add the last updated notifications in posts.
 However, most of them had not been updated for 2 years.
-There’s one called WP Last Modified Info which works absolutely fine.
-You can use it in case the PHP method seems hard for you.
+There’s one called WP Last Modified Info, which works absolutely fine.
+You can use it in case the PHP method seems too hard for you.

 So far, the best way is to use the plugin.
 That’ll solve your problem without any errors.

 There is also an easy way to do that, which is installing the code snippets plugin.
 Simply install the plugin and add the code to it.
 That’s a beginner-friendly way to do so.